3 Unique Styles of Fighting Combine in this Original Weapons 1 vs 1 Fighter

-More than Shadows
+More than Shadows (Implemented)

 It is not as if the images that appear in the narrative bits of the story are without any form or detail, so the developers should do something about adding more visual detail to the combat.
 The whole silhouette thing is a signature of the series, so we are not saying they should abandon it completely.
 But it would be nice if there were brief moments that the characters would be partially visible -like the when fighting near light sources such as lanterns, candles, or even the light of the moon.
 We don't need to see the full colored details, but even the faintest bit of content (like the way Shadow is shown in the icon on top of the screen) will make the whole shadow approach look better.

-Break the World
+Break the World (Not Implemented)

-Go Ninja Go
+Go Ninja Go (Not Implemented)

 Since the game is obviously inspired by old school samurai movies, why not go the whole nine yards?
 Ninja battles are pretty dynamic - they are not strictly limited to two guys slugging it out toe to toe.
 There is a lot of non-lateral movement; running alongside each other while throwing shuriken and clashing swords, jumping up and down walls, and even the whole fake-body ninja abilities that seem to magically teleport them away from danger or behind their opponents.
-It would be a pretty complex thing to add these details, but Shadow Fight has been too much if a traditional fighting game to do the ninjas full justice.
+It would be a pretty complex thing to add these details, but Shadow Fight has been too much of a traditional fighting game to do the ninjas full justice.

 Having your own ninja fighter is a cool thing - being able to decide which weapons to equip (which affects your fighting style) makes the combat system in Shadow Fight 2 feel more dynamic than having a single set of moves to rely on.
 Still, the next game should add more customization options - both aesthetic and functional.
 Being able to special in certain weapons, fighting styles, and even being able to choose from a variety of ninja-techniques should be added to the game.

-Make it Paid
+Make it Paid (Not Implemented)